Dining Room Buffets & Sideboard Furniture

 Selecting a Color

 A sideboard doesn't have to be the same shade as the dining table or kitchen cabinets.
 While wood tones will always be popular and elegant choices, a sideboard can also be a great place to bring in one of the room's accent colors.
-Because it is a smaller piece of furniture, sideboards can safely handle bolder colors without overwhelming the eye.
+Because it is a smaller piece of furniture, sideboards can safely handle bolder colors like black, blue, gray, red and white without overwhelming the eye.